Minimum Stable Cut and Treewidth: Approximately Stable Cuts

 Using Lemma \ref{lem:algapprox1} we can assume that all stability-weights are bounded by $O(n^2)$.
-The most important part is that Lemma \ref{lem:algapprox1} guarantees us that almost-optimal solutions are preserved in both directions, as for any cut and for each vertex the ratio of stability weight going to the other side over the total stability-degree of the vertex does not change by more than a factor $(1+\frac{1}{n})$.
+The most important part is that Lemma \ref{lem:algapprox1} guarantees us that almost-optimal solutions are preserved in both directions, as for any cut and for each vertex the ratio of stability weight going to the other side over the total stability-degree of the vertex does not change by more than an additive term of $\frac{1}{n}$.
 Let us now see the second ingredient of our algorithm.

-\begin{lemma} There is an algorithm which takes as input a graph $G=(V,E)$, a cut-weight function $w:E\to\mathbb{N}$ with maximum $W$, a stability-weight function $s:E\times V\to \mathbb{N}$ with maximum $S$, a tree decomposition of $G$ of width $\tw$, and an error parameter $\varepsilon>0$ and returns a $(1+2\varepsilon)$-stable solution that has cut-weight at most equal to that of the minimum $(1+\epsilon)$-stable solution.
+\begin{lemma} There is an algorithm which takes as input a graph $G=(V,E)$, a cut-weight function $w:E\to\mathbb{N}$ with maximum $W$, a stability-weight function $s:E\times V\to \mathbb{N}$ with maximum $S$, a tree decomposition of $G$ of width $\tw$, and an error parameter $\varepsilon\in (0,1)$ and returns a $(1+2\varepsilon)$-stable solution that has cut-weight at most equal to that of the minimum $(1+\varepsilon)$-stable solution.
 If $S=O(n^2)$, then the algorithm runs in time $(\tw/\varepsilon)^{O(\tw)}(n+\log W)^{O(1)}$. \end{lemma}